Nadatarkhan/RMY/README.md

 - **Extreme Value Theory (EVT):** Extracts statistically rare extremes using Peaks Over Threshold (POT) modeling.

 Each method is used in a complementary ensemble to identify the most severe year and characteristic events.

+**For FRMY generation**, future extremes are derived from annually-morphed climate emulator outputs that reflect global warming trajectories under different scenarios.
+These files embed projected heatwaves and cold spells with realistic variability, and are processed using the same anomaly detection and integration methods as RMYs.

 ## Workflow Summary